JoaoRacedo/repo-code-uninorte/docs/API.md

 To get a JWT token call /api/v1/login/email with the user credentials.

-Required Headers on all routes:
+Required headers on all routes:

 ```
 Accept: application/json